User Manual – Durst

 3.8.
 Spot Color Definition

-In this version, several changes have been made to the Spot Color Definitions.
-These include the following:
+Several changes have been made to Spot Color Definitions in this version, including but not limited to the following:

-Starting with this version, Spot Color Definitions from a Grid Chart can be saved for the Print Item or directly saved system-wide.
-To do this, proceed as follows:
+Starting with this version, Spot Color Definitions from a Grid Chart can be saved either for the specific Print Item or saved system-wide.
+To do this, follow these steps:

 1. Select the desired color value [128] in the Grid Chart.